Fitting a cat flap in a PVC door - it's easier than you would think...

 I measured the door and set the template where I wanted the flap to be cut out, the pencil mark around the template was to be cut to the inside so the pencil mark remained on the door and the hole wasn't any bigger than necessary, one small hole drilled in the corner of the area to be cut out and we were nearly there, I simply placed the jig saw blade through the drill hole and followed the pencil mark as described, two minutes later we had a hole for the cat flap and a cat waiting eagerly or pensively.

-The fitting of the cat flap body or frame was easy enough, 4 screws and we were done.
-You just need to remember to keep checking the action of the flap as you fix this frame to make sure it is going to work ok.
-The only thing to remember or note is that if the door panel is over 12mm thick you may need to purchase what they call a "tunnel" so you can't see the cut out edges of the door between the cat flap body on either side of the door.
-At the end of the day it really isn't necessary but it is personal choice.
+The fitting of the cat flap body or frame was easy enough, 4 screws and we were done, just keep checking the action of the flap as you fix this frame to make sure it is going to work ok, the only thing to remember or note is that if the door panel is over 12mm thick you may need to purchase what they call a "tunnel" so you can't see the cut out edges of the door between the cat flap body on either side of the door, at the end of the day it really isn't necessary but that is your own choice.